CACDAR-Project/drawing-robot-ros2/README.md

 The following examples work:
 TODO ADD EXAMPLES OF SVG PATHS

+Make sure that all shapes in the SVG are within the bounds defined by height and width (or viewbox).
+Shapes outside of bounds will cause the robot to frequently visit the top left corner and edges of the paper and not draw the desired image.

 The following SVG primitives are supported:
 | Primitive                           | Support  |
 |-------------------------------------|----------|